 Why would someone choose this over traditional equity financing?

 When you approach investors for financing, the value of their shares depends on your business’s estimated valuation.
-Anyone who has watched Shark Tank knows that new entrepreneurs tend to dramatically overvalue their businesses.
-In order for the investor to accept the equity, he or she must agree with your valuation.
-Many pre-revenue startups have found that it’s very difficult to come to such an agreement.
+Anyone who has watched Shark Tank knows that new entrepreneurs tend to overvalue their businesses dramatically.
+For the investor to accept the equity, he or she must agree with your valuation.
+Many pre-revenue startups have found that it’s tough to come to such an agreement.
 After all, it’s not as if you or the investor have lots of valuable data to base your estimation on.
-Convertible notes allow you to postpone this process until the loan’s due date, when you actually have data to support your valuation.
+Convertible notes allow you to postpone this process until the loan’s due date when you have data to support your valuation.

 What Motivates Angel Investors?